 Case production: 390 cases

-Notes: Fresh berry, strawberry and spice flavors.
+From their website: Tasting Notes: Fresh berry, strawberry and spice flavors.
 Lingering, medium-full body.
 A fresh red wine with a great personality.
 Strawberry-cherry fruit character, spice on the finish.
 The wine is very versatile, fun and easy to drink and very accessible and likable.
 The complexity and abundance of fruit and soft tannins is the wonderful character of the wine.

 The Vineyard: On A high, dry, western bench of Dry Creek Valley, the head pruned Cinsault vines grow in a medium red, dusty clay soil.
 Covering only 2 acres, the old vines yield a small amount of this fragrant, fruity grape for Frick Cinsault.